 We’ll be south bounders (SOBs) which means we’ll start at the northernmost point of New Zealand, Cape Reinga, and we’ll finish at the southernmost point, Bluff.

-It should take us between four and five months to finish it.
+It should take us between four and five months to walk.

 I’m not even quite sure how it started.
-I think it might have been at an apartment in Berlin, mum, dad and I were up late scheming our next adventure and mum suggested the Te Araroa.
+I think it was in Berlin.
+Mum, dad and I were up late scheming our next adventure and mum suggested the Te Araroa.
 She’s always wanted to do a long-distance hike and she’s always wanted to go to New Zealand.

 Rex and Forrest are still young enough to be excited about going along with whatever we’ve planned.